 The U.S. election system faces unprecedented tests this November, and beyond.
 Among those tests are overt challenges to the full participation of all eligible voters.
 But there are also serious fault lines in the landscape of democracy, some of which are not visible but which threaten nonetheless.
 Many of these tests will become visible in the last yard of the voting process—the final step that occurs after other obstacles to voting are overcome, where the will of the voters must be captured and counted.
 That last yard is where the voter actually has the opportunity to mark and cast a ballot, and where the ballots are collected and counted, and ideally, where the systems that tally our votes are checked to make sure they work as they should.
 This is where the intersection of technology and democracy occurs.
 Challenges to voters’ rights in that last yard derive from problems caused by the deployment and use of inadequate voting systems, and exacerbated by insufficient checks on the accuracy of the outcome.

 Far too many states use unreliable and insecure electronic voting machines, and many states have made their situation worse by adding some forms of Internet voting for some voters, which cannot be checked for accuracy at all.
 Even in states where verifiable systems are used, too often the check on the voting system’s function and accuracy is not done.
-In 2012, the voting systems now in use are aging; resources are severely impacted by the state of the economy over the past several years; shortages of both equipment and human resources are likely.
+The voting equipment now in use are aging; resources are severely impacted by the state of the economy over the past several years; shortages of both equipment and human resources are likely.
 After all the effort necessary to overcome the other hurdles to casting a ballot, it is patently unfair that once you get to the ballot box, that the ballot itself fails you.
 Taken together, these problems threaten to silently disenfranchise voters, potentially in sufficient numbers to alter outcomes.